JO-YE/alx-system_engineering-devops/0x00-shell_basics/README.md

 4 The Long Format-- a script to display the current directory in a long format

 5 Hidden files-- to display current directory contents, including hidden files

+I love numbers-- to display current directory contents in a long format, with user and group IDs displayed numerically together with the hidden files